-The risk of a general insurance contract derives from the uncertainty of the amount and time of presentation of the claim.
-Therefore, the level of risk is determined by the frequency of such claims, the severity and the evolution of claims from one period to the next.
-The main risks for the general insurance business arise from major catastrophic events like natural disasters which are unpredictable both in terms of occurrence and scale.
+The risk of a general insurance contract derives from the uncertainty of the amount and time of occurrence of a claim.
+Therefore, the level of risk is determined by the frequency of such claims, the severity and the evolution of claims from one year to another.
+The main risks for the general insurance business arise from major catastrophic events including natural disasters which are unpredictable both in terms of occurrence and scale.